dsaronin/kinokero/README.md

 Cloudprint - is the primary interace for issuing commands to Google Cloudprint servers via HTTP POST commands.
 Proxy functions use these primitives to do their work.
+The main data structure used here is based off of an options hash termed
+<i>gcp_control</i> (described below).

 Jingle - is the interface for the gtalk jingle (XMPP) protocol required for asynchronously receiving notification of pending print jobs (uses a callback mechanism).
+Class Cloudprint directly accesses Jingle, so you probably won't have to be too concerned about it.

 Printer - is the interface to the local OS CUPS system and does any actual printing.
 It also does device state polling.